 Young Kim

-Young Oak Kim (née Choe, Korean: 최영옥), born October 18, 1962, is an influential American politician and businesswoman.
-She currently serves as the U.S. representative for California's 40th congressional district, a role she has held since transitioning from the 39th congressional district, where she served from 2021 to 2023.
-Her district encompasses northern parts of Orange County.
+Young Oak Kim (née Choe, born October 18, 1962) is a South Korean-born American politician and businesswoman.
+She is currently serving as the U.S. representative for California's 40th congressional district, after previously representing the 39th congressional district from 2021 to 2023.
+Her district includes northern parts of Orange County.

-In her 2018 campaign for California's 39th congressional district, Kim was the Republican nominee, narrowly losing to Democrat Gil Cisneros in the general election.
-However, in a remarkable turn of events, she defeated Cisneros in a 2020 rematch.
-Alongside Steel and David Valadao, Kim was among the first three Republican candidates to unseat an incumbent House Democrat in California since 1994.
+In 2018, Kim was the Republican nominee in California's 39th congressional district but narrowly lost to Democrat Gil Cisneros in the general election.
+She defeated Cisneros in a rematch in 2020.
+Along with Steel and David Valadao, Kim was among the first three Republican candidates to unseat an incumbent House Democrat in California since 1994.

 Are you sure you want to delete this?